jku-vds-lab/projection-space-explorer/README.md

 This section explains the general layout of the tool and the basic controls with which you can interact with the tool.

 ### View Components
-- Left Menu Drawer: Shows tabs that contain different groups of actions
+- Left Menu Drawer (orange): Shows tabs that contain different groups of actions
-- Center View: Shows the current projection and allows the user to interact with the low dimensional projection of the data items
+- Center View (yellow): Shows the current projection and allows the user to interact with the low dimensional projection of the data items
-- Table Component: Can be dragged up from the bottom of the window to show a LineUp (https://lineup.js.org/) table of the high dimensional space of the data items
+- Table Component (blue): Can be dragged up from the bottom of the window to show a LineUp (https://lineup.js.org/) table of the high dimensional space of the data items

 ### Controls
 The following describes a list of controls: